songxiaopeng/c3dEngine2/README.md

 now, the project is just start, so there is very few samples. but i will add more later.
 currently, the fbxLoader is only available on win32.

-document (now you can temporarily refer to the c3dEngine document, main concepts are same)£ºhttps://github.com/wantnon2/superSingleCell-c3dEngine/wiki
+document (now you can temporarily refer to the c3dEngine document, main concepts are same) : https://github.com/wantnon2/superSingleCell-c3dEngine/wiki

 How to run the project:
 for iOS project, open c3d_singleCell.xcodeproj with Xcode and run.